CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 2. Place the CurrySearch Sidebar Widget on your Site if you have a Sidebar OR
 3. Call the function "CurrySearchUtils::autocomplete('SEARCH_FIELD_ID')" somewhere in your searchform.php.
-'SEARCH_FIELD_ID' beeing the Id of the input field that needs autocomplete.a
+'SEARCH_FIELD_ID' beeing the Id of the input field that needs autocomplete.
+Do not forget to disable default browser autocomplete on that field by specifying "autocomplete='off'"!

 == Frequently Asked Questions ==